Ouphix/synchro-psychotherapies/steps2.md

 Globally, as expected, the cannabis consumption is decreasing with time for the subjects.
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/MeanEvolution.jpeg)

 We tried to cluster 2 groups to contrast the synchrony scores between good responders and bad responders.
 Unfortunately, when we looked at the evolution of the cannabis consumption, it wasn't very easy to define good and bad responders.
+TODO put 2-3 subjects, table.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/EvolutionCannabis.jpeg)